numfocus/gsoc/2016/proposals/narayan-aditya-visualizer.md

 difficulties that I would face during the project.
 Some of them include:
  *  SurveyMonkey API:
-    Custom variables are not included as a part of the response fields for [get_responses] and [get_respondent_list] API calls.
-    Responses can only be filtered by the answer to the question *Please select the workshop you attended?*.
+    With reference to the [conversation] in the issue thread, `workshop_id` custom variable will be listed as a question in the [get_responses] API response.
+This should allow easier filtering as compared to explicitly asking the question *Which workshop did you attend?*.
-    Any workshops listed in the above question would have different `answer_id` in different surveys.
+    However, any workshops listed as a custom variable or as an answer to the above question would have different `answer_id` in different surveys.
 Thus, the many-to-many relationship between surveys and workshops would require an additional [through field] to track the `answer_id`s.